Making a complaint

 If you lodge a complaint with us and we can't help you, we will try to identify someone who can assist you.
 We may need to refer some issues to other organisations to ensure that your concerns are handled correctly, by the people best placed to deal with them.

-These guidelines have been developed for complaints officers; they outline how the complaints management framework works and the procedures we follow when receiving and resolving a complaint.
+These guidelines are currently being reviewed and developed for complaints officers; they outline how the complaints management framework works and the procedures we follow when receiving and resolving a complaint.